Our #thinktraumanow campaign

 73% of women tell us they have not been asked by a health professional about their birth experience.
 We are flipping this statistic around.
 We will make sure that 75% of women say they have been asked about their birth and that trauma support is signposted.

-Our #ThinkTraumaNow campaign has two influential Campaign Ambassadors
+Our #ThinkTraumaNow campaign has three influential Campaign Ambassadors

-#ThinkTraumaNow is a grassroots campaign that’s being co-led by our Champions, our core team and our Campaign AmbassadorsDr Punam Krishan (GP, Broadcaster & Author) and Emma Tucker (experienced Health Visitor, Pediatric Nurse & Perinatal Mental Health Champion).
-Both Punam and Emma are influential voices in their fields and are fundamental to achieving our two long term campaign outcomes.
+#ThinkTraumaNow is a grassroots campaign that’s being co-led by our Champions, our core team and our Campaign AmbassadorsDr Punam Krishan (GP, Broadcaster & Author), Emma Tucker (experienced Health Visitor, Pediatric Nurse & Perinatal Mental Health Champion) and Illiyin Morrison (Birth Trauma Specialist Midwife, Birth debrief facilitator & Author).
+Punam, Emma and Illiyin are influential voices in their fields and are fundamental to achieving our two long term campaign outcomes.

 This phase of our campaign is aiming for two long term outcomes: